 - The web editor supports rich text editing and all other functionalities that Grammarly offers.

-- The desktop app, which almost looks like the web editor, is available for Windows PC.
+- The desktop app, which almost looks like a web editor, is available for Windows PC.

-- Meanings and synonyms: One can double-click on a word to find out its meaning and synonyms.
+Meanings and synonyms: One can double-click on a word to find its meaning and synonyms.

-- Personal dictionary: Words that are not in the English language can be added to the personal dictionary.
+Personal dictionary: Words not in the English language can be added to the personal dictionary.

 Related: Grammarly vs. Outwrite